 If you’re a fourth-year Psychology graduate, this degree gives you a fifth year of training under the 'five plus one' model.
 You’ll emerge with an APAC-accredited qualification and 50 per cent of the requirements towards registration as a general psychologist.

-Applications for 2020 have now closed.
-For information about the 2021 intake, please contact us.
+Applications for the 2021 intake will close on 30 October 2020.
+For information about the 2022 intake, please contact us.

 Make sense of who we are

 Ranked in the world’s Top 150 for Psychology (QS World University Rankings), Western can give you the professional skills you need to make a real difference in the field of psychology.